kudobuilder/kudo/docs/faq.md

 ## What is a Plan?

-Plans are how KUDO frameworks convey progress through service management operations, such as repairing failed tasks and/or rolling out changes to the service’s configuration.
+Plans are how KUDO operators convey progress through service management operations, such as repairing failed tasks and/or rolling out changes to the service’s configuration.
 Each Plan is a tree with a fixed three-level hierarchy of the Plan itself, its Phases, and Steps within those Phases.
 These are all collectively referred to as “Elements”.
 The fixed tree hierarchy was chosen in order to simplify building user interfaces that display plan content.
 This three-level hierarchy can look as follows:

 ```bash
 Plan foo